INTP Compatibility: Romantic Relationships, Love, and Dating

 Dating an INTP

-Those who date an INTP are often surprised by the wit and humor that lie beneath an outwardly placid surface.
-They can feel confident that their INTP partner has their best interest at heart and will spend a great deal of time and energy trying to make life better.
+Those who date an INTP are often surprised by the wit and humor beneath an outwardly placid surface.
+They can feel confident that their INTP partner has their best interest at heart and will spend much time and energy trying to make life better.

 When the INTP’s partner enjoys simple things and a drama-free lifestyle, the pair do well together.
-Likewise, INTPs’ partners need to be direct and tell the INTP what they need.
-An INTP is happy to put their creative energy into making sure their partner is satisfied once they know what is necessary to achieve this.
+Likewise, INTPs’ partners must be direct and tell the INTP what they need.
+An INTP is happy to put their creative energy into ensuring their partner is satisfied once they know what is necessary to achieve this.

-On the flip side, some of those who date INTPs are dismayed by their partner’s need for alone time and may take offense to time on the sidelines.
+Conversely, some who date INTPs are dismayed by their partner’s need for alone time and may take offense to time on the sidelines.
 Additionally, INTPs can offer harsh and hurtful criticisms without meaning to hurt their partners.

 Having an INTP Boyfriend

 INTP boyfriends are typically loyal and desire to make their girlfriends’ lives as good as possible.
-While they require a considerable amount of time alone, the INTP boyfriend will make time for their partner and show that the significant other has a special place in their world.
+While they require considerable time alone, the INTP boyfriend will make time for their partner and show that the significant other has a special place in their world.

 Because INTP males tend to feel misunderstood, the boyfriend will not reveal much about himself unless he feels safe.
 Being poor at reading emotions, INTPs do a better job of meeting their partner’s needs when made aware of these needs.

-While it is true that INTP boyfriends are not generally known for their skills as romantics, they are strong and solid partners who care deeply about those they allow into their lives.
+While it is true that INTP boyfriends are not generally known for their skills as romantics, they are solid partners who care deeply about those they allow into their lives.

 Having an INTP Girlfriend

-INTP girlfriends do not act in stereotypical ways, and many partners find this to be wonderfully refreshing.
+INTP girlfriends do not act stereotypically; many partners find this wonderfully refreshing.
 They are not prone to clinging, dramatic outbursts, or game-playing.
 INTP girlfriends are not seeking affirmation.
 They want their partner’s respect.

-While she is not likely going to be flirty or giddy, an INTP girlfriend can be a wonderfully caring and supportive mate.
+While she will not likely be flirty or giddy, an INTP girlfriend can be a wonderfully caring and supportive mate.

 INTP Compatibility Matches